axelclark/metroAppIOS/CONTRIBUTING.md

     git push origin <topic-branch-name>
     ```

 11. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.
+[Ebert](https://ebertapp.io/github/axelclark/metroAppIOS) will do an automated Code Review, see [Code Conventions](#code-conventions) below.

 12. If you haven't updated your pull request for a while, you should consider rebasing on master and resolving any conflicts.